Student Handbook

 To follow the guidelines for food in schools.

 Please be assured, staff members will continue to recognize birthdays in special ways.
 We ask for your cooperation as we continue to work together to create the best environment for your children.
-Students are not allowed to hand out party invitations at school.
-This causes hurt feelings for students who do not receive invitations and disrupts the classroom environment.
-Teachers may discreetly place individually addressed invitations in student folders.
+Students will follow teacher protocol when passing out invitations.
+Students who do not receive an invitation may experience hurt feelings, which in turn disrupts the classroom environment.
+Teachers will not give out class lists or pass invitations out to students.

 Emergency Closure

-Sometimes during the school year, we face the possibility of inclement weather resulting in school closure or schedule changes.
+Sometimes during the school year, we face the possibility of inclement weather and school closure or schedule changes.
 Typically, families will be notified of emergency schedule changes by an automated phone call, email and/or text.
-We will announce closures and delays as early as possible but not later than 5:30 a.m.
-Occasionally circumstances change quickly and late announcements are unavoidable.
-The following information is for reference in the event that the schools are closed or buses operate on an emergency schedule:

 Stay informed about Emergency Closures & Delays by